jasnyder/jasnyder.github.io/_posts/2021-10-13-organogenesis-movies.md

   - organogenesis
   - visualization
 ---
-I am working on a model of organ growth with the aim of simulating the development of branched structures.
+Together with Bjarke Nielsen, Ala Trusina, and Kim Sneppen, I am working on a model of organ growth with the aim of simulating the development of branched structures.
 As a basis I am taking the model used in this paper:
 * Nielsen BF, Nissen SB, Sneppen K, Mathiesen J, Trusina A. Model to Link Cell Shape and Polarity with Organogenesis. iScience.
 2020 Feb 21;23(2):100830. doi: [10.1016/j.isci.2020.100830](https://doi.org/10.1016/j.isci.2020.100830).
 Epub 2020 Jan 11.

 You can see some videos of the dynamics by clicking the links below.
 Animations are directly embedded in HTML